pozh/ccnquotes/README.md

 DELETE /quotes/{id}
 ```

-The folowing api features are not required for the assignement but here if you feel creative :)
+The following api features are not required for the assignement but are here if you feel creative :)

 ### Paginate